 What’s included in the support agreement

-We agree to jump in and fix your site, provide telephone support or carry out minor edits for you at no extra charge as soon as we are aware of a problem providing that it won’t take up more than an hour of our time per month.
-The contract also covers installation of security patches where required.
-To be effective in this support, we must be allowed to change or temporarily restrict access to any portion the web site for a such a wide range of reasons it’s impractical to list them here.
+We agree to jump in and fix your site or carry out maintenance as soon as we are aware of a problem via our exclusive client support system.
+The support contract covers the installation of security patches where required, plugin updates and server maintenance.
+To be effective in this support, we must be allowed to change or temporarily restrict access to any portion of the website for a wide range of reasons.
 We will endeavour to give notice of any access restrictions or expected downtime where possible.

-What if I want to end this monthly contract
+What if I want to end our monthly contract

 You need to ask in writing for the support or service contract to be ended allowing 30 days notice.
 Don’t just lock us out of your hosting account without telling us or we’ll continue to bill you.

-Termination of the support contract also implies termination of your hosting contract if you are hosting with us, so before the contract ends, you will need to arrange alternative hosting, but we’re happy to assist with the move.
+Termination of the support contract also implies termination of your hosting contract if you are hosting with us, so before the contract ends, you will need to arrange alternative hosting, but we’re happy to provide everything you need to move smoothly.

 Yes, unfortunately it is.
 It’s quite possible if your site experiences a lot of traffic (good or bad) that the hosting costs will spiral.
 As such we reserve the right to terminate your free hosting at any point.
 We will provide 14 days notice before terminating the free hosting we provide and promise to work with you to find a suitable and cost effective alternative.